madelonhulsebos/gittables/README.md

 ## Usage

-The pipeline consists of two main stages, of which the main scripts are stored in `scripts/`.
+The pipeline consists of two main stages, of which the main scripts are stored in `scripts/`, run these scripts from the root directory.
 Log files of the extraction and annotation process are written to the `logs/` directory.

 **Warning**: running the code as-is is time consuming.